 The mid-engined, eighth-generation Chevrolet Corvette is the worst-kept secret in Detroit.
 We haven’t seen it in the metal yet but we’ve decoded almost everything about it, including the technical problems that have already delayed the car twice, from a growing list of leaks, spy shots, and insider information.
 Now, thanks to the first official morsel of information from Chevrolet, we know when it will make its global debut.

-The prototype spotted in Port Huron, Michigan, by the eagle-eyed Instagram user is still fully clad in camouflage, but we can tell it still looks like a Corvette when viewed from the front.
-The angular design and the swept-back headlights create a visual link between the current-generation Corvette (pictured above) and its successor.
-The front end is much smaller because designers didn’t need to carve out space for a jumbo V8 engine.
+An image of a camouflaged test mule published on the company’s official Twitter account confirms the model still looks like a Corvette when viewed from the front.
+The angular design and the swept-back headlights create a visual link between the current-generation Corvette and its successor.
+The front end is much shorter because designers didn’t need to carve out space for a jumbo V8 engine.
 This time around, the ‘Vette’s heart will beat directly behind the passenger compartment.

 - Scuderia Cameron Glickenhaus Boot aims to be the supercar of off-road vehicles

 - 2020 Ford F-Series Super Duty aims to balance brawn with brains